 Veterinary Evidence recognises the use of LLMs and AI as a tool to assist authors, especially for equity and inclusion reasons where tools might be used as an assistive or adaptive technology.

-Authors must be transparent and disclose the use of LLMs and AI tools in the Materials and Methods section, or within the Ethic’s Statement section of the manuscript along with how the tool was used and which tool was used.
+Authors must be transparent and must disclose the use of LLMs and AI tools in the Materials and Methods section or in the Ethics Statement section of the manuscript, and they must describe which tool was used and how it was used.

 This policy will be updated as necessary.